Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: New York provides significant financial incentives for data center operators and tenants.
-The state offers a full sales tax exemption on the purchase of tangible personal property, including servers and infrastructure, which dramatically lowers capital expenditures.
+Tax Advantage For Data Centers: New York provides significant tax incentives for data centers.
+The primary benefit is a state sales tax exemption on the purchase of tangible personal property, which substantially reduces the capital cost of deploying new equipment.

 Natural Disaster Risk

-Plattsburgh has a very low natural disaster risk profile, with a FEMA National Risk Index score of 23.04, as of September 2025.
-This score indicates that the area is less vulnerable to catastrophic events than most of the country, enhancing its appeal for critical infrastructure and data backup.
-The primary environmental risks to consider are cold waves, heat waves, drought, lightning, and riverine flooding.
+Plattsburgh has a very low natural disaster risk profile, with a FEMA National Risk Index score of 23.04 out of 100, as of September 2025.
+The primary environmental risks are atmospheric and winter-weather related.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business